Internet-Draft Multipath QUIC November 2024

 Path Identifier:

-A MAX_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of paths it is permitted to open.
+A MAX_PATH_ID frame (type=0x15228c0c) informs the peer of the maximum path identifier it is permitted to use.

-MAX_PATHS frames are formatted as shown in Figure 11.
+MAX_PATH_ID frames are formatted as shown in Figure 9.

 }